PRodriguez19/Intro-to-shell/lessons/02_week2_mmg232_writing_files.md

 | <button>w</button>     | to move to next word     |
 | <button>b</button>     | to move to previous word     |

-Practice some of the editing shortcuts, then **quit the document without saving any changes**.
+Practice some of the editing shortcuts, then **quit the document and remember to save changes**.

 **Editing the file**